seppwc/Blog-Posts/How_to_add_path_alias_in_gatsby_and_typescript.md

 ### baseUrl
 this sets the base directory to resolve non-absolute module names

-in our example we set it to `"src" so typescript will look in src directory for any paths not resolve with an absolute path eg prefixed with "./" or "../"
+in our example we set it to `"src"` so typescript will look in src directory for any paths not resolve with an absolute path eg prefixed with "./" or "../"

 ### paths
 tsc defines this as "A Series of entires which re-map to lookup locations relative to the baseUrl"

-which translates to as: an object where the keys are the paths you will use, and the values are what that will resolve to when typescript sees it
+which translates to as: an object where the keys are the paths you will use, and the values are what that will resolve to when typescript sees it (from the baseUrl location)

-in out example we have five folders declared `components`, `assets`, `hooks`, `images` and `layouts` weve prefixed out custom alias' with an `@` to make it clear this is a custom alias and not a node_module (this is purely for future you and other developers!) this can be any symbol `@` just seems to be the convension used, in our keys we also suffix them with a `/*`, this is so any nested folders are also included.
+in out example we have five folders declared `components`, `assets`, `hooks`, `images` and `layouts` weve prefixed our custom aliases with an `@` to make it clear this is a custom alias and not a node_module, this is purely for future you sake and the sanity of any other developers you work with!
+This can be any symbol `@` just seems to be the convension used, in our keys we also suffix them with a `/*`, this is so any nested folders are also included.

 and in a pure typescript project that is all you need to do.
+WOW!

 ## What about in Gatsby?

-we gatsby uses typescript by default where all you need is a tsconfig file and to rename your files to `.ts` and `.tsx` and you can enjoy the brillant world of typescript.
+Well... gatsby uses typescript by default so all you need is a tsconfig file and to rename your files to `.ts` and `.tsx` and you can enjoy the brillant world of typescript.

-the one issue is when using typescripts path alias in gatsby developement environment (theres always a catch!) to resolve this we have to do what we already do when we have an issue with gatsby...
+The one issue though,  is when using typescripts path aliases in gatsby developement environment (theres always a catch!).
+T

+o resolve this we have to do what we already do when we have an issue with gatsby...

-#### download a plugin!
+#### install a plugin!

 ### gatsby-plugin-root-import

-this set you can use even without typescript so everyone is happy! but if using typescript you will need to do both to make both gatsby and tsc happy (but thats what you get for tring to people please!)
+You can use this plugin even without typescript so everyone is happy! but if using typescript you will need to do both to make both gatsby and tsc happy (but thats what you get for trying to people please!)

 first of all install it...
 ```bash